tpayne/kubernetes-examples/YAML/LoadBalancer/README.md

 Running Solution 2
 ------------------
-This solution uses NGINX's LoadBalancing solution to provide load balancing based on a port mapping and path mapping based solution.
-It requires more manual configuration, but can provide more functionality that the default solution.
+This solution uses NGINX's LoadBalancing support to provide load balancing based on port and path remapping.
+It requires more manual configuration, but can provide richer functionality that the first solution given above.

-To run this solution please do the following...
+To run this solution please do the following steps.

-You only need to do this first part if you are changing your Kubernetes configuration...
+You only need to do this first step if you are changing your Kubernetes configuration...

     % kubectl config get-contexts
     % kubectl config use-context <default>
     % kubectl config current-context

-Once you have setup the client to point to the desired Kubernetes server, please do the following.
+Once you have setup the client to point to your desired Kubernetes server, please run the following.
-This will use Helm to install a NGINX ingress controller...
+This will use Helm to install a NGINX ingress controller which is required for this solution.

     % ./deploycontroller.sh
     % kubectl get services --namespace ingress

+Take note of the EXTERNAL-IP as this will be used in the next step.

 Notes for `deploycontroller.sh`:
 - If you are using GCP, please specify the option `-p gcp`.
 GCP will also require some additional configuration.
 Please see [here](https://kubernetes.github.io/ingress-nginx/deploy/#gce-gke) for more details.
+Failure to do so will cause errors to be generated in the next step.

-Then, once the controller has been installed do the following...
+Once the controller has been installed do the following steps using the EXTERNAL-IP noted above...

-From the last command, get the EXTERNAL-IP address, then run the following...

     % ./deployingress.sh -a <EXTERNAL-IP>
     % kubectl get all -n logicapp-dev

-If everything has worked, then this will generate output like the following...
+If everything has worked as expected, then this will generate output like the following...

     mac:LoadBalancer bob$ kubectl get all -n logicapp-dev NAME                                                   READY   STATUS    RESTARTS   AGE